neuroccm/neuroccm.github.io/about.md

 * Prion protein's role in excitability and neuronal death - interaction between endogenous prion protein and NMDA receptors as a mechanism of excitotoxic neuronal death and hyper-excitability.
 * Defining the role of high-frequency oscillations in intracranial EEG recordings of patients with epilepsy, as precursors to the ictal onset zone both temporally and spatially.

 After graduate work and medical school I entered Neurology training at the University of Toronto for PGY1 and PGY2 before transitioning to Internal Medicine at the same institution.
 I completed my my PGY4 and PGY5 training in (adult) Critical Care Medicine (Western University).
 I completed a fellowship in Neurocritical Care (Sunnybrook Health Science, University of Toronto) as well as ICU EEG (supervisor: Dr. Bryan Young) in June 2017.

-Presently, as a Clinical Associate, I am undergoing further training as a Stroke Physician at Sunnybrook Health Sciences, University of Toronto.
-In addition, I am on staff for Internal Medicine/Critical Care at Cambridge Memorial Hospital and Internal Medicine at Southlake Regional Health Centre.
+Presently, I am a Clinical Associate in Neurology (Sunnybrook Health Sciences, University of Toronto) working as a Stroke Physician with an in-folded stroke fellowship.
+I practice Critical Care Medicine at Cambridge Memorial Hospital/Grand River Hospital/St. Mary's Hospital in the Tri-city area.

 <script src="//platform.linkedin.com/in.js" type="text/javascript"></script>
 <script type="IN/MemberProfile" data-id="https://www.linkedin.com/in/houman-khosravani-4a1a949a" data-format="inline" data-related="false"></script>